 - City loggia

 The city has four patron saints: St. Simon, St. Anastasia, St. Grisogone and St. Zoilo.
-The world famous Permanent Exhibition of Church Arts and the traditional Musical Evenings in St. Donat are also part of Zadar's great cultural offer.
+The world famous Permanent Exhibition of Sacral Arts and the traditional Musical Evenings in St. Donat are also part of Zadar's great cultural offer.

 The County of Zadar

-The region extends for 1250 km or 20% of the Croatian coastline It consists of 300 islands and islets.
+The region extends over 1250 km or 20% of the Croatian coastline It consists of 300 islands and islets.
 The most famous national parks are in and near this region: The Plitvice lakes, Kornati Islands, Krka Waterfalls, Paklenica and North Velebit which is under UNESCO protection.
 There are also parks of nature Lake Vrana and Telaščica in the western part of the island of Dugi otok.